RazberyCat/BearValley_AI/BearValley_AI/PROJECT_STRUCTURE.md

 ## 7. Change Policy

 If a change:
-- Adds a new topâ€‘level folder
+- Adds a new top??‘level folder
 - Introduces a new architectural pattern
 - Breaks an existing rule

-â¡ **This document must be updated first**
+?¡ **This document must be updated first**

 ---